hashicorp/terraform-provider-azurerm/website/docs/r/template_deployment.html.markdown

 * `parameters` - (Optional) Specifies the name and value pairs that define the deployment parameters for the template.

+* `parameters_body` - (Optional) Specifies a valid Azure JSON parameters file that define the deployment parameters.
+It can contain KeyVault references

+~> **Note:** There's an [`file` interpolation function available](https://www.terraform.io/docs/configuration/interpolation.html#file-path-) which allows you to read this from an external file, which helps makes this more resource more readable.

 ## Attributes Reference

 The following attributes are exported: